 Even with all the spray and layer of powdered sugar, mine were hard to turn out of the pan- they weren’t sticking to the bottom but they are just difficult to flip out.

-Next time I think I would line my pan with parchment paper then prepare.
+Next time I think I will line my pan with parchment paper.

 To color my CANDIQUIK, I added one packet of the Duncan Hines Frosting Creations in Mint Chocolate.